dichternebel/scs-telemetry-json-service/README.md

 ## Intention
 Use this for grabbing JSON telemetry data and for creating e.g. **HTML overlays for OBS**.
 Feel free to use the included overlays as a starting point or create your own fancy stuff if you are more into modern HTML than I am.

-If you want to create e.g. a **dasboard for ETS2** instead of overlays it might be easier to start with [Kniffen's Node module](https://github.com/kniffen/TruckSim-Telemetry).
+If you want to create e.g. a **dasboard for ETS2** instead of overlays it might be easier to start with [Kniffen's Node module](https://github.com/kniffen/TruckSim-Telemetry) or the [Eurotruck Simulator 2 Dashboard skin](https://github.com/JAGFx/ets2-dashboard-skin) by JAGFx.

 ## Prerequisites
 - [.Net 4.8](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48) (should be already there if using Win10/11)